 Knowing the Difference Between These 3 Roles Can Save You a Lot of Grief When You’re Recording Your Masterpiece

 I will admit – the first times (yes, TIMES plural) I went into the recording studio as a musician, I thought the very nice and talented guy who owned the basement studio who mic’d up all our instruments, sat behind the mixing console, and made the guitar sound like it was panning from left to right over and over again (not my best idea), was the producer.
 We even gave him that credit on our releases.
+I didn’t know the difference between the producer, engineer, and mixer.

 Honestly, the only thing we’d seen to help us understand the producer role was what we saw in the movies.
 There was a guy, sitting behind the mixing console, chain-smoking and hitting a button telling the singer when to stop singing.
 That was it.
 While the guy we were paying the hourly rate for use of his studio and his talent as an… engineer… was a really great guy and certainly put up with a lot from us young musicians, he wasn’t the producer.